 Most lawyers experience a significant level of stress during their work.
 Despite the relatively high pay corporate lawyers have to work long hours to prepare policies and represent their companies.
 Legal counsels are usually under intense pressure to offer definitive answers.
 Criminal lawyers are under pressure to defend their clients, whether innocent or not.
 All this pressure can easily lead to suicide.

-3. Construction managers
+3. Construction manager

 Construction site managers are responsible for ensuring that everything part of the construction project goes as planned.
 With limited budgets, short timelines and large teams to manage, this is usually a very high-pressure job.
 The stress involved can easily lead to depression and suicide.